OmkarShivadekar/java_interview_prep/README.md

 **2. What is functional interface**

-&nbsp; An interface that contains only one abstract method is known as functional interface.
+An interface that contains only one abstract method is known as functional interface.
 It can have any number of default and static methods.
 ```java
 public interface MyFunctionalInterface {